coltonofarrell/coltonofarrell/README.md

 # Hi there, I'm Colton O'Farrell 👋

 I'm a Chicago-based Sales and Customer Success leader turned tech learner, passionate about blending soft skills with hard tech.
-I’m currently diving deeper into APIs, SQL, and cybersecurity — all to better serve SaaS users and solve real-world problems with smarter tools.
+I’m currently diving deeper into AI, APIs, SQL, and cybersecurity — all to better serve SaaS users and solve real-world problems with smarter tools.

 ## 🔍 About Me